 LATEST: 40 new cases of Covid-19 in Kildare today

-Forty new cases of Covid-19 were confirmed in Kildare today, out of a national total of 761.
-A further 18 deaths, 11 of which occurred in March, were attributed to the virus.
-The median age of those who died was 81 years and the age range was 59 - 95 years.
+Forty new cases of Covid-19 have been confirmed in Kildare today, out of a national total of 591.
+A further eight deaths have been attributed to the virus, four of which occurred in March, and four in February.
+The median age of those who died was 74 and the age range was 51 to 94.

-Of the cases notified today: 383 are men / 373 are women; 72% are under 45 years of age and the median age is 33 years old.
-Some 372 cases occurred in Dublin, 55 in Meath, 43 in Cork, 40 in Kildare, 38 in Offaly and the remaining 213 cases are spread across 19 other counties.
+Of the new cases notified today, 292 are men / 295 are women; 72% are under 45 years of age and the median age is 31.
+Some 288 cases are in Dublin, 40 in Kildare, 30 in Meath, 28 in Westmeath, 27 in Laois and the remaining 178 cases are spread across 19 other counties.

-As of 8am today, 274 Covid-19 patients are hospitalised, of which 63 are in ICU, and 18 additional hospitalisations have occurred in the past 24 hours.
+As of 8am today, 264 Covid-19 patients are hospitalised, of which 62 are in ICU, and there have been 18 additional hospitalisations in the past 24 hours.

 Leave your comment